-(1) Developing safe working environments, (2) Managing risks, (3) Training personnel to work safely Ensuring that nobody $\ensuremath{^{\ast}^{1}}$ is injured within the premises of its mills To build a foundation for achieving zero disasters based on an independent safety-conscious climate 2020-2025 2020-2022 Serious occupational accident eradication measures period (Serious occupational accidents: 0, Frequency rate for lostworktime injuries: 0.4) 2023-2025 Period for preparing for zero occupational accidents (Serious occupational accidents: 0, Frequency rate for lostworktime injuries: 0.1)
+Plan pillars (1) Developing safe working environments, (2) Managing risks, (3) Training personnel to work safely Ultimate environment Ensuring that nobody1 is injured within the premises of its mills The goal To build a foundation for achieving zero disasters based on an independent safety-conscious climate Plan duration 2020-2025 Performance 2020-2022 Serious occupational accident eradication measures period (Serious occupational accidents: 0, Lost-time injury frequency rate: 0.4) indicators 2023-2025 Period for preparing for zero occupational accidents (Serious occupational accidents: 0, Lost-time injury frequency rate: 0.1)

-1 This ultimate environment includes all stakeholders on Nippon Paper Group premises including Group employees, employees of contractors of mills working on site, and visitors from outside.

-2 Mill management indicators are determined every 12 months

-- Based on its mission of Ensuring that nobody is injured within the premises of its mills the Company conducts safety patrols in collaboration with labor unions and contractors, and gives instructions and guidance to correct unsafe practices. - Provide personal protective equipment and other safety equipment for safety and health-related work. - Provide guidance to contractors and promote voluntary safety activities, including risk prediction and risk assessments.
+- \1 This ultimate environment includes all stakeholders on NIPPON PAPER GROUP premises including Group employees, employees of contractors of mills working on site, and visitors from outside. - \2 Mill management indicators are determined every 12 months - Based on its mission of "Ensuring that nobody is injured within the premises of its mills" the Company conducts safety patrols in collaboration with labor unions and contractors, and gives instructions and guidance to correct unsafe practices. - Provide personal protective equipment and other safety equipment for safety and health-related work. - Safety inspections of equipment are conducted for employee safety and health. - Provide guidance to contractors and promote voluntary safety activities, including risk prediction and risk assessments.